On Using Admissible Bounds for Learning Forward Search Heuristics: Utilizing Bounds for Learning

-According to the principle of maximum entropy, if we have a lower $l$ and upper $u$ bound for $h^*$, then we should model $h^*$ using the max-ent distribution with finite mean, finite variance, and a support equal to $(l,u)$.
-The probability distribution that satisfies all these constraints is the \textit{Truncated Gaussian} distribution $\T\N(\rx | \mu,\sigma,l,u)$ \cite{dowson1973maximum}, formalized as \refeq{eq:truncated-gaussian}.
+According to the principle of maximum entropy, which serves as our \emph{why}, if we have a lower $l$ and upper $u$ bound for $h^*$, then we should model $h^*$ using the max-ent distribution with finite mean, finite variance, and a support equal to $(l,u)$, which is the \textit{Truncated Gaussian} distribution $\T\N(\rx | \mu,\sigma,l,u)$ as proven by \citet{dowson1973maximum}, formalized as \refeq{eq:truncated-gaussian}:

-where $l$ is the lower bound, $u$ is the upper bound, $\mu$ is the pre-truncation mean, $\sigma$ is a pre-truncation standard deviation, and $\erf$ is the error function.
-With this definition, we obtain the following NLL loss:
+$l$ is the lower bound, $u$ is the upper bound, $\mu$ is the pre-truncation mean, $\sigma$ is the pre-truncation standard deviation, and $\erf$ is the error function. $\T\N$ has the following NLL loss:

 Modeling $h^*$ as a $\T\N$ instead of $\N$ presents several advantages.
-Firstly, $\T\N$ constraints heuristic predictions to lie in the range $(l,u)$ given by the bounds of the distribution.
+Firstly, $\T\N$ constrains heuristic predictions to lie in the range $(l,u)$ given by the bounds of the distribution.
 Secondly, $\T\N$ generalizes $\N$ as $\T\N(\mu,\sigma,-\infty,\infty)=\N(\mu,\sigma)$ when no bounds are provided.
-Finally, $\T\N$ may open the possibility for a variety of training scenarios for heuristic learning, with a sensible interpretation of each type of data, including the satisficing solution costs.
+Finally, $\T\N$ opens the possibility for a variety of training scenarios for heuristic learning, with a sensible interpretation of each type of data, including the satisficing solution costs.

-In this work, we focus on the scenario where an admissible heuristic is provided along with the optimal solution cost $h^*$ for each state, leaving other settings for future work.
-In this case, the admissible heuristic acts as the lower bound $l$ of $h^*$, which is modeled as a $\T\N(\rx=h^* | \mu,\sigma,l,\infty)$, where $\mu$ and $\sigma$ are predicted by an ML model.
-This model is trained by minimizing the NLL loss associated with this distribution.
-Note that we cannot model $h^*$ as $\T\N(h^* | \mu,\sigma,h^*,h^*)$ since, during evaluation/test time, we do not have access to the optimal cost $h^*$.
-Also, this modeling decision is feasible even when no admissible heuristic is available (e.g., when the PDDL description of the environment is not known, as in Atari games \cite{bellemare2013arcade}) since we can always resort to the blind heuristic $\blind(s)$ or simply do $l=0$, which still results in a tighter bound than the one provided by an untruncated Gaussian $\N(\mu,\sigma) = \T\N(\mu,\sigma,-\infty,\infty)$.
+In this work, we focus on the scenario where an admissible heuristic $h$ is provided along with the optimal solution cost $h^*$ for each state, leaving other settings for future work.
+In this case, $h$ acts as the lower bound $l$ of $h^*$, which is modeled as a $\T\N(\rx=h^* | \mu,\sigma,h,\infty)$, where $\mu$ and $\sigma$ are predicted by an ML model.
+Note that we cannot use $h^*$ as $\T\N(h^* | \mu,\sigma,h^*,h^*)$ since, during evaluation/test time, we do not have access to the optimal cost $h^*$.
+Also, this modeling decision is feasible even when no admissible heuristic is available (e.g., when the PDDL description of the environment is not known, as in Atari games \citep{bellemare2013arcade}) since we can always resort to the blind heuristic $\blind(s)$ or simply do $l=0$, which still results in a tighter bound than the one provided by an untruncated Gaussian $\N(\mu,\sigma) = \T\N(\mu,\sigma,-\infty,\infty)$.